-- At present, all LKR cheques and drafts are cleared by LankaPay (Pvt) Ltd (LPPL) (formerly LankaClear (Pvt) Ltd (LCPL)) through the Cheque Imaging and Truncation System (CITS). - CITS commenced operations on 11 May 2006 with the aim of reducing the time taken for clearing and settlement of cheques, by avoiding physical delivery of cheques and enhancing efficiency of the system. - With the introduction of the CITS, cheque realization time was reduced to T+1, where T is the day on which LPPL receives the cheque for clearing and 1 indicates one business day from T, i.e. the following business day. - The General Direction No. 01 of 2006 on Cheque Imaging and Truncation System was issued by CBSL to streamline the operations of the CITS. - As per the General Direction No.03 of 2013 on Service Norms and Standard Times for Accepting Cheque Deposits and Crediting Cheque Proceeds; - The island-wide minimum cut-off time for accepting cheques for T+1 clearing by participating institutions is 3.00 p.m. and proceeds of cleared cheques should be credited to the respective customer's account by 2.30.p.m. on the following business day.
+- At present, all LKR cheques and drafts are cleared by LankaPay (Pvt) Ltd (LPPL) (formerly LankaClear (Pvt) Ltd (LCPL)) through the Cheque Imaging and Truncation System (CITS). - CITS commenced operations on 11 May 2006 with the aim of reducing the time taken for clearing and settlement of cheques, by enabling the transfer of cheque images for clearing instead of the physical cheques and increasing efficiency and speed of cheque clearing. - With the introduction of the CITS, cheque realization time was reduced to T+1, where T is the day on which LPPL receives the cheque for clearing and 1 indicates one business day from T, i.e. the following business day. - The General Direction No. 01 of 2006 on Cheque Imaging and Truncation System was issued by CBSL to streamline the operations of the CITS. - As per the General Direction No.03 of 2013 on Service Norms and Standard Times for Accepting Cheque Deposits and Crediting Cheque Proceeds; - The island-wide minimum cut-off time for accepting cheques for T+1 clearing by participating institutions is 3.00 p.m. and proceeds of cleared cheques should be credited to the respective customer's account by 2.30.p.m. on the following business day. - All Licensed Commercial Banks and CBSL are participants of the CITS.